 Mission: The Finance Committee ensures the proper and efficient financial operation of NAAP, its expenses, and budgets.

 Gradiva® Awards Committee

 Mission: The Gradiva® Awards were inspired by Freud’s Delusions and Dreams in ‘Jensen’s Gradiva’: “Creative writers are valuable allies and their evidence is to be prized highly, for they are apt to know a whole host of things between heaven and earth of which our philosophy has not yet let us dream…they draw upon sources which we have not yet opened up for science.”

 Recalling these words, the Gradiva® Awards honor our “valuable allies,” including poets, artists, producers, directors, publishers, and others, who have created works that advance psychoanalysis.
 Winners receive a handsome brass plaque etched with the image of Gradiva, which is based on a Pompeiian relief similar to one that hung in Freud’s office.
 An additional award plus a $500 scholarship is given for the best student work that advances psychoanalysis.

 Krystyna Sanderson, Chair

-Mission: The MRC admits for registration certified psychoanalysts and psychoanalytic psychotherapists who meet all NAAP standards.
-It develops and maintains the highest standards of training and experience for NAAP applicants.
-The committee’s review process ensures that applicants have fulfilled NAAP training requirements as part of their institute’s certification process.
+Mission: To admit for registration certified psychoanalysts and psychoanalytic psychotherapists who meet all of NAAP’s standards.
+Develop and maintain the highest standards of training and experience for NAAP applicants.
+Ensure that applicants have fulfilled NAAP training requirements as part of their institute’s certification process.